biscuitboost/yourbanger-fe/src/data/post/unique-christmas-gifts-adults.md

   - hard to buy for
 author: YourBanger.com Team
 metadata:
-  title: "Unique Christmas Gifts for Adults Who Have Everything | YourBanger"
+  title: "Unique Christmas Gifts for Adults Who Have Everything | YourBanger.com"
   description: "Looking for unique Christmas gifts for adults who have everything?
 Skip the stuff.
 These gift ideas focus on experiences, personalization, and meaning."
 ---